 OrthoPediatrics was founded on the cause of impacting the lives of children with orthopedic conditions.
-Since inception we have impacted the lives of over 234,000 children.
+Since inception we have impacted the lives of over 630,000 children when including those served by our acquired companies.
 We believe we should continue to expand our social efforts while minimizing our impact to the environment and ensuring corporate governance.
-The Company's ESG team supports these efforts related to environmental, health and safety, corporate social responsibility, corporate governance, and other public policy matters relevant to the Company.
+In 2021, we created an internal ESG team, which reports directly to our Board's Governance Committee, to identify ESG topics for disclosure by assessing both the impact on our business and the importance to our stakeholders.
+For 2022, this ESG team accomplished a significant milestone by issuing the first ever ESG summary report.